chen1602/Google-Drive-Monitor/README.md

 ### Security issues - attack surfaces
 * Authorization Scopes - Excessive permissions could lead to unauthorized access to the drive resources, posing a security risk.
+* Users - The API credentails are associated with users.
+Permissions could lead to unauthorized access to the drive resources
-* Credentials File - To mitigate the risk of the user having to grant permissions each time the application runs, the API employs a token system.
+* Credentials File - To mitigate the experience of the user having to grant permissions each time the application runs, the API employs a token system.
 If an attacker gains access to the token file, they would have unrestricted access to the drive files without needing knowledge of the user credentials.
+* Command and Control / Data Exfiliration / Staging downloading - The API is disabled by default and requires a setup before using it.
+The API can be used to communicate with a remote command server and receive data from it.
+In addion, it can be used to exfilirate data - upload by a victim and downloaded by an attacker or use the API to force a victim downloading a file and execute it, avoiding FW issues.

 ### Next steps
 * Using an encryption for the token file with a key supplied by the user.
 If the key is changed, the app will require the user to allow the permissions again